-At the first signs of the flu (fever, chest pain, body chills) you might spend a good hour or two consulting with Dr. Google about what drugs could help.
+Every year when flu season rolls around, you're probably tempted to spend a good hour or two consulting with Dr. Google about what drugs could help at the first signs of the flu (fever, chest pain, body chills).
 Or not.
 Let’s face it, the flu renders almost everybody useless, and you probably feel miserable enough to take just about anything.

-Odds are your doc will prescribe one of three antiviral meds: inhaled zanamivir (brand name Relenza), intravenous peramivir (Rapivab), or oral oseltamivir, otherwise known as Tamiflu.
-Of those three, we’re willing to bet you get a script for Tamiflu.
-Not only is it the one your friends have heard of, it’s also the only one that made the World Health Organization’s list of essential medications.
+Odds are your doc will prescribe one of four antiviral meds: inhaled zanamivir (brand name Relenza), intravenous peramivir (Rapivab), recently approved baloxavir marboxil (Xofluza), or oral oseltamivir, otherwise known as Tamiflu.

-But Tamiflu has been the subject of controversy in recent years—which has left many wondering, How are you supposed to know when it’s worth taking?
-With flu season still in full swing, we’ve gathered the facts on this pricey drug so you can weigh the pros and cons before you’re too achy to think straight.
+Tamiflu has been the subject of controversy in recent years—which has left many wondering, Does Tamiflu work?
+And are Tamiflu side effects worth it?
+Here are the facts on the pricey drug so you can weigh the pros and cons before you’re too achy to think straight.

-A 2014 review by the Cochrane Collaboration, an independent network of researchers, found that the drug did not reduce hospitalization rates for the flu, and only shortened the duration of people’s symptoms by 17 hours.
+A 2014 Cochrane review found that the drug did not reduce hospitalization rates for the flu and only shortened the duration of people’s symptoms by 17 hours.
 But 17 hours isn’t nothing when you feel totally terrible.

 It is worth noting that the study authors expressed some doubt about their findings: “We identified problems in the design of many of the studies that we included, which affects our confidence in their results.”